HomeDing/homeding.github.io/stories/story-weatherdisplay.md

 ## Actions

 Now we need to transfer the actual values to the log elements by using actions.
-The actions are using an URL notation to pass a kay and value to the target element.
+The actions are using an URL notation to pass a key and value to the target element.
 Many Elements support emitting actions on certain events that happen like capturing a new sensor value.

 Actions are configured at the element that emits actions 2 entries are required: